 - Chrome Reapplication: If there is no structural damage, Wheels America can repair peeling chrome.
 Wheels America will chemically strip the old chrome and apply new chrome.

 - Cost of Services: Costs vary depending on wheel damage and you will need to contact your nearest Wheels America location for an estimate.
 However, Wheels America will not charge extra for welding, custom colors, bolt together wheels, or aftermarket wheels.

-- Website: To find more information about the wheel services offered by Wheels America check here
+- Website: Find more information about the wheel services offered by Wheels America.

-- Location Finder: To find your nearest Wheels America location check here
+- Location Finder: Find your nearest Wheels America location.

 Kwicksilver has both mobile repair shops and fixed location wheel repair shops.